 Each Board is encouraged to ensure a well-rounded committee composition to gather input from a wide array of entities that are interested in early childhood issues.
 Additionally, Boards may determine the size and composition of their child care committees, provided that the TWC minimum entity appointment requirements are met.

 Boards may determine rules of governance for their committees, including the duration of a committee member’s term, attendance requirements, the setting of the meetings (in-person, virtual, or hybrid), and the content and format for committee presentations to the Board.
-(Note: A local child care committee is not part of a Board’s formal governance structure.)
+Note: A local child care committee is not part of a Board’s formal governance structure.

 Each Board must ensure its child care committee convenes at least quarterly.
 Additionally, Boards must ensure that Board members (or members of the formal standing committee of a Board that considers policy changes for the CCS program) receive: